 There was this woman, 30 years old.
 She was on the surgical ward already when I arrived in Agok.

 The woman was seriously ill with a post-cesarean section infection in her abdominal cavity.
 She looked very unwell when I saw her for the first time.
-I thought she was septic, and she looked likely to die.
+I thought she was septic, and wasn't sure she was going to survive.

 Ayak and the Bogota bag

 The woman had been operated on many times already, and during the first week of my time in Agok I took her to the operating theatre twice.

 After the second of these operations, she had what’s known as a ‘Bogota bag’ fitted.

 A Bogota bag is essentially a sterile plastic bag placed on a wound on the abdomen.
 The wound is deliberately left open.
 This is done when all other means to control an infection have failed.
 These patients are always critically ill and are ideally cared for in intensive care units.

 Every day I changed her dressings, wiped her clean, and tried not to hurt her too much."

 This woman, let’s call her Ayak*, became my personal patient since I made the decision to put her on open abdomen treatment.
 I also did most of her daily dressing changes during my stay at the project.

 Ayak had many issues, and despite being on enhanced nutrition, she steadily lost weight.
 Every day I changed her dressings, wiped her clean, and tried not to hurt her too much: her skin became very sensitive and she even developed a bedsore at her back.